NuGet/docs.microsoft.com-nuget/docs/consume-packages/Central-Package-Management.md

 There are 3 package sources defined in your configuration.
 When using central package management, please map your package sources with package source mapping (https://aka.ms/nuget-package-source-mapping) or specify a single package source.
 ```

-## Additional Notes
+> [!Note]
-1. This feature is in active development.
+> This feature is in active development.
 We appreciate you trying it out and providing any feedback you may have at [NuGet/Home](https://github.com/nuget/home/issues).
+>
-2. There is currently no support in Visual Studio or the .NET CLI for Central Package Management.
+> * There is currently no support in Visual Studio or the .NET CLI for Central Package Management.